 Baked Teriyaki Salmon

 Salmon teriyaki can also be baked in the oven.
 Yep, it's wonderful this way too!
 While you don't usually get crispy skin in the oven, baking salmon does avoid the potential mess that cooking in a hot skillet can make.

 Simply season and bake the salmon at 400 degrees F until the internal temperature reaches 125 to 130 degrees F for medium or 140 for well done, about 10 to 14 minutes (depending on the size of the filets).
 You could even broil it for crispy skin, just be careful not to overcook it.

 Salmon teriyaki is amazing in a nutritious and simple bowl with rice and quick stir-fried vegetables (especially bok choy), or even steamed veggies.
 Not only are these great for dinner, but you can make an extra for lunch tomorrow.

 An exotic wild or forbidden rice, quinoa, couscous or other grains also make for a great teriyaki bowl.

 What Goes with Salmon Teriyaki?

 Rice is obvious, but then there are the veggies.
 The perfect sides for salmon teriyaki are usually bright green vegetable that is slightly crunchy.
-These veggies can be equally as delicious as the salmon with a drizzle of the teriyaki sauce on top.
+These veggies can be equally as delicious as the salmon with a drizzle of teriyaki sauce on top.
 Sauteed Broccolini, steamed broccoli, green beans, stir-fried baby bok choy or even crispy roasted brussels sprouts are all wonderful sides for the salmon.

 More Delicious Salmon Recipes